How Long Does Heroin Stay in Your System?

 • Relaxation: People may experience deep relaxation and a sense of calmness after ingesting heroin.

-• Pain relief: Heroin is known for its analgesic properties, which can provide relief from physical pain.
+• Pain relief: Heroin is known for its analgesic properties, which can relieve physical pain.

 Short-term effects (within the first hour)